Limo123123/rpi5-bullseye/README.md

 Before you switch to the Pi 5 Make sure you deactivate the Drver Vc4 Driver Initalation.
 Just Comment it We have to Upgrade the Mesa Driver.
 In this tutorial im using ~PI-KISS~ I wont use it anymore.
 You can build It Manual.
 I would Recommend to Install Pi-Kiss before you switch to the pi 5.
-If you Installed Pi Kiss, open the Terminal Window and open Pi kiss.
+(ONLY IF YOU WANT TO USE IT):If you Installed Pi Kiss, open the Terminal Window and open Pi kiss.
 You'll find an Option where stands Update Mesa Driver (Or simething else)
 If its Installed reboot your i 5.
 Then Chromium should open and other thinks work then too.
 If you want tu build it yourself, please refer to the guide from Mesa.